-Short-term Flt3L treatment effectively mobilizes functional macaque dendritic cells
+Short-term Flt3L treatment effectively mobilizes functional macaque dendritic cells (PDF)

 Teleshova,Natalia; Jones,Jennifer; Kenney,Jessica; Purcell,Jeanette; Bohm,Rudolf; Gettie,Agegnehu; Pope,Melissa